From quarks and gluons to color superconductivity at supranuclear densities: Introduction

 The RG analysis of the symmetry-breaking patterns in Ref.~\cite{Braun:2019aow} laid the ground for a subsequent computation of constraints from quark-gluon dynamics for the EOS of isospin-symmetric two-flavor QCD over a wide range of densities~\cite{Leonhardt:2019fua}.
 Remarkably, towards the nucleonic low-density regime, the results from this EOS study are impressively consistent with those from calculations based on chiral EFT interactions.
 Moreover, the RG study of the EOS in Ref.~\cite{Leonhardt:2019fua} predicts the emergence of a maximum in the speed of sound at supranuclear densities which appears to be tightly connected to the formation of a diquark gap.
 Interestingly, this maximum exceeds the asymptotic high-density value of the speed of sound.
 However, its exact position in terms of the density has not yet been determined conclusively.
 With respect to astrophysical applications, it is worth noting that the analysis of constraints from neutron-star masses also strongly suggests the existence of a maximum of the speed of sound for neutron-rich matter~\cite{Bedaque:2014sqa,Tews:2018kmu,Greif:2018njt,Annala:2019puf,Huth:2020ozf}.

-With our present work, we aim at laying the field-theoretical ground for new first-principles studies of the EOS of dense QCD matter.
+With our present work, we aim at laying the field-theoretical foundation for new first-principles studies of the EOS of dense QCD matter.
 As a first application, we shall demonstrate that -- starting from the fundamental quark and gluon degrees of freedom at high energies -- our RG approach allows us to study the dynamical formation of diquarks in the low-energy limit.
 In a next step, for example, this can be used to narrow down the (systematic) uncertainties of the thermodynamic quantities computed in Ref.~\cite{Leonhardt:2019fua}, in particular those of the EOS and the position of the maximum of the speed of sound.
 Still, the analysis of the RG flows presented in this work already allows us to gain an insight into the dynamics of dense QCD matter over a wide range of chemical potentials, as we shall show by computing the diquark gap.

 The present work is organized as follows: In Sec.~\ref{sec:formalism}, we discuss the formalism underlying our RG analysis of dense QCD matter.
 This includes a discussion of possible extensions required for computations of the EOS and also makes connections to our previous study of the EOS of dense matter~\cite{Leonhardt:2019fua}.
-The RG flow of dense QCD matter starting from the classical QCD action is then analyzed in detail in Sec.~\ref{sec:RGhighdens}.
+The RG flow of dense QCD matter is then analyzed in detail in Sec.~\ref{sec:RGhighdens}.
 There, we also present our results for the (chirally symmetric) scalar diquark condensate as a function of the quark chemical potential.
-Moreover, we discuss implications of our RG study for low-energy model studies of dense strong-interaction matter.
+In Sec.~\ref{sec:LEM}, we finally discuss implications of our RG study for low-energy models of dense strong-interaction matter and for the speed of sound as a specific example for a phenomenologically important thermodynamic quantity.
 Our conclusions and a brief outlook can be found in Sec.~\ref{sec:conc}.